Zeo666/AllTheRoles/README.md

 The Plaguebearer has one ability, which allows them to infect other players.\
 Once infected, the infected player can go and infect other players via interacting with them.\
 Once all players are infected, the Plaguebearer becomes Pestilence.\
-The Pestilence is a unkillable force which can only be killed by being voted out, even their lover dying won't kill them.\
+The Pestilence is an unkillable force which can only be killed by being voted out, even their lover dying won't kill them.\
 The Plaguebearer or Pestilence needs to be the last killer alive to win the game.

 ### Game Options